sleebit/Comment-Bit/README.md

-# CommentBit
+# Comment Bit
-CommentBit is an Express API based on lowdb for Comment System for Small Websites.
+Comment Bit is an Express API based on lowdb for Comment System for Small Websites.